 Salary Assignment Upon Promotion or Reallocation.

 Employees promoted to a position in a higher class will be advanced to a step of the range for the new class that is at least two (2) steps higher.
 The salary will be based on the employee’s education and experience.
+The appointing authority may approve an increase beyond this minimum requirement, not to exceed the maximum of the salary range.

-An employee occupying a position that is reallocated to an existing class with a lower salary maximum will be placed in the salary step in the new range which is closest to the current salary, provided such salary does not exceed the top step of the new salary range.
+An employee occupying a position that is reallocated to an existing class with a lower salary maximum will be Y rated.
+Employees who are Y rated will remain at their current salary and will not receive any cost of living adjustment or salary increases until their current salary falls within the University’s range.

 Transfer and Reassignments.
 Employees who transfer or are reassigned to a position within their class or within their range will retain their current base salary.